drfhaust/lightbox/README.md

 ### Parameters Measured

 - **Voltage**: Measuring the ac voltage level of each power source to determine availability and stability.
-- **Current**: Monitoring the current draw for load calculations and to detect potential overloads.
+- **Current**: Monitoring the current draw for load calculations and detecting potential overloads.
 - **Power**: Calculating power consumption for energy monitoring and management.

 ### Controlled Inputs